 I admit I have a presumption that the Finnish art scene and artists do not get much notice in other countries.
 I am guessing that many of us recognize names like Kahlo, Dali, Picasso, and Munch even though not having a spectacular art interest.

-No Finnish artist has this kind of mighty name in the world art.
-However, we have so much to offer whether you are a hardcore art fan, have a casual interest in the topic or are dragged involuntarily to museums.
+No Finnish artist has this kind of mighty name in world art.
+However, we have so much to offer whether you are a hardcore art fan, have a casual interest in the topic, or are dragged involuntarily to museums.

 To me, each painting has a story behind it – a hidden agenda, sometimes funny, sometimes serious.
 Children were a popular subject of the time, so I’ll do a small alternative art tour with the little ones.
 Below, my alternative titles for a couple of my favorites from the Golden Age.